broadinstitute/sdarq_survey/README.md

-# Security & DevOops Requirements
+# Security & DevOps Requirements

 Security and Devops Applicable Requirements Questionnaire is a tool that serves as an entry point for generating security requirements based on technical characteristics of new services that are